MAAbbasi-Vineh/Aggregated-DL/README.md

 ## Embeddings and Saved Models

 Pre-trained model weights, training metadata, sequence mappings, and pre-computed CNN embeddings (FC3 feature vectors, 512-dimensional) for all three datasets are provided in `Final saved models.rar`.
+> **Note:** One of the saved model files exceeds GitHub's file size limit and therefore could not be uploaded to this repository.
+Please contact us by email to request the file.

 Embeddings can be loaded directly for downstream analyses — clustering, transfer learning, or similarity analysis — without re-running the full training pipeline: